 and PACKAGE

-As an example imagine you had an Arena
+As an example, imagine that you have an Arena

 as deprecated: